todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ## _All right stop, collaborate and listen!_

-Now what just happend there!!!
+Now what just happed there!!!
 Well first of all, docker pulled down the latest```microsoft/dotnet``` image from docker hub and ran that in a new docker container with the ```-it``` switch.
 Let's go back a bit and explain some of the core components of Docker to better understand what that means.

 ### Docker 101